databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 GraphX is the new (alpha) Spark API for graphs (e.g., Web-Graphs and Social Networks) and graph-parallel computation (e.g., PageRank and Collaborative Filtering).
-At a high-level, GraphX extends the Spark RDD by introducing the [Resilient Distributed Property Graph](#property_graph): a directed multigraph with properties attached to each vertex and edge.
+At a high-level, GraphX extends the Spark RDD abstraction by introducing the [Resilient Distributed Property Graph](#property_graph): a directed multigraph with properties attached to each vertex and edge.
 To support graph computation, GraphX exposes a set of fundamental operators (e.g., [subgraph](#structural_operators), [joinVertices](#join_operators), and [mapReduceTriplets](#mrTriplets)) as well as an optimized variant of the [Pregel](#pregel) API.
 In addition, GraphX includes a growing collection of graph [algorithms](#graph_algorithms) and [builders](#graph_builders) to simplify graph analytics tasks.